What We Filipinos Ought to Realize (2)

 Sadly speaking, this is how politicians and celebrities-turned-politicians think of Filipino voters – they can not only be bought and but they are also unintelligent.
 Most of those running for public office consider the Filipino voters cheap and ignorant – cheap because they are willing to sell their votes for a small amount of cash and ignorant because they don’t know how to choose the right candidate for a position.

 Choosing the most qualified and capable among sets of candidates is not a rocket science.
 We can evaluate their qualifications corresponding to the position they are seeking.
 We can check their track record.
 We can hear them talk during the campaign period both in person and through any form of media.
 We can determine who among them are eloquent and could articulate their platform of government and who are dumb and merely banking on their popularity so they could get the support of unsuspecting voters or they have truckloads of money to buy votes.
 If we find those celebrities truly qualified, capable, and sincere in their desire to serve this country and they are the best among the candidates vying for an elective position, then we should vote for them.
+But if upon examination of their credentials and background you’ll find nothing but their popularity, you’ve got to make the right decision – vote for the most qualified.

 We have to separate the wheat from the chaff.
 We need to exercise due diligence in distinguishing the qualified and capable candidates from the pretenders.
 Electing leaders unto whom we give the mandate to lead – unto whom we pin our hopes for a better nation – is not a game.
 Elections are not popularity contests.